-In 2021, the Town transferred \$525,000 from ambulance user fees to the general fund to purchase a new ambulance and balance the general fund's budget.
-Additionally, \$250,000 was transferred from the general fund to the expendable trust fund for post-retirement buy-outs.
+In 2023, the Town transferred \$28,000 from ambulance user fees and \$164,728 from the post-retirement buy-out account to the general fund to balance the general fund's budget.
+Additionally, \$400,000 was transferred out of the general fund into the special revenue funds to fund the purchase of a new ambulance.